 The Ph.D. in Management is a rigorous four-to-five year program preparing students for careers in management and higher education.
-Students enter into a research-oriented program producing top-level business professionals and educators.
+Students enter into a research-oriented program centered on the development of top-level business professionals and educators.
 The mission of the doctoral program in Management is to advance the careers of students with research and teaching skills who can continue the creation, verification, application, and dissemination of knowledge to academic colleagues, future generations of students and business professionals.

 The Ph.D.
 Program in Management faculty supports students interested in:

 - Group and Team Processes

 - Healthcare Analytics

 - A Statement of Purpose that identifies faculty research interests that appeal to them.